 Written work submitted in the DBA is generally expected to take the form of scholarly or academic writing, which, for most doctoral students, is a relatively new form.
 Like anything new, it takes practice.
-As you increase the scope of your reading to include more scholarly articles, take some time to notice the construction and cadence of the writing.
-Becoming metacognitive and reflective about the genre will help you to improve over time.
+As the scope of reading includes more scholarly articles, it is important to take some time to notice the construction and cadence of the writing.
+Becoming metacognitive and reflective about the genre will help to improve academic writing over time.
 Look for and accept feedback!

 The Publication Manual of the American Psychological Association, Seventh Edition(2020) (APA Manual 7th Ed.) is the final determinant of specifications for program work and dissertation preparation with the exception of local program rules for the DBA Program noted in this handbook.
-The APA Style Guide website, provides a summary of changes in the 7th edition for quick reference, however, we encourage students to review to the Manual in order to become familiar with the style and format guidelines required for manuscript preparation.
+The APA Style Guide website provides a summary of popular style guides for quick reference, however, we encourage students to review to the Manual in order to become familiar with the style and format guidelines required for manuscript preparation.